anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 If you're following along in the [practice InSpec profile](https://github.com/anniehedgpeth/practice-inspec-profile), then you'll see that there are three different sets of tests (well, really just one test in each control, but you get the picture.)
 We're going to set it up so that we can run one test for each role.

-Now I'm going to use my old [practice elasticsearch cookbook](https://github.com/anniehedgpeth/elasticsearch_practice) to set up a couple of nodes, but I retrofitted it a bit, so if you want to follow along, you'll need to clone that, too.
-Just don't forget to change your `verifier` in your `.kitchen.yml`.
+Now I'm going to use this simple [practice cookbook](https://github.com/anniehedgpeth/inspec-workshop-cookbook/tree/2nodes) to set up a couple of nodes.
+And don't forget to change your `verifier` in your `.kitchen.yml`.

-Another note: I'm using my [Azure](https://azure.microsoft.com/) (represent) subscription instead of using Vagrant as my provisioner because I just couldn't get it to work with vagrant.
-If you can, then more power to ya (and please let me know how you got the `inspec exec` command to work with vagrant.)

 # Declaring the Attributes
 Let's go over to our control and add the attributes hardcoded with a default value and see what it does.
 We're going to declare the attributes above where we're using them.
 So add this above your `client` control.